Culturally and linguistically diverse people

 Jump to a section below

-‘Culturally and linguistically diverse’ (CALD) is a broad term used to describe people who identify as belonging in some way to a non-Australian culture.
-We acknowledge that other sources may define or conceptualise CALD communities in other ways.
-We also acknowledge that all CALD communities, and people within these communities, are different and that the information on this page may not apply to all communities and people.
+‘Culturally and linguistically diverse’ (CALD) refers to the wide range of cultural groups that make up the Australian population and Australian communities.
+The term acknowledges that groups and individuals differ according to religion and spirituality, racial backgrounds and ethnicity, as well as language.
+[1] We acknowledge that all CALD communities, and people within these communities, are different and that the information on this page may not apply to all communities and people.

 Key considerations

-People with intellectual disability from CALD communities can experience ‘double disadvantage’.
-They are often disadvantaged because they may experience discrimination or marginalisation within the general community, or within their own communities, because of their mental health or disability.
+People with intellectual disability from CALD communities can experience additional layers of disadvantage or discrimination.
+There may be an intersection of culture and other aspects of their identity that creates unique mental health needs, for example a person with intellectual disability who is from a CALD community and identifies as LGBTQ+.
 They may also experience a disadvantage in accessing culturally appropriate mental health services.
-This double disadvantage can contribute negatively to their:
+This intersectional disadvantage may contribute negatively to their:

 • help-seeking behaviour (e.g. they may be less likely to seek help outside of their immediate family)